How to Grow and Care for Christmas Cactus

 A white ceramic pot on a windowsill containing a Christmas cactus plane with green stems and a wooden stake in the soil.

-During this period, keep your Christmas cactus in a room with bright, indirect light during the daytime, with nighttime temperatures at a chilly 55-60°F, and 13-15 hours of uninterrupted darkness.
+During this period, keep your Christmas cactus in a room with bright, indirect light during the daytime, with nighttime temperatures at a chilly 55 to 60°F, and 13 to 15 hours of uninterrupted darkness.

-Also reduce watering, but do not let the soil dry out completely between waterings.
+Also reduce watering, but do not let the soil dry out completely.

 Some Christmas cactus owners solve the need for darkness by placing a brown paper bag over their plants, since even exposure to artificial light can prevent flowering.